-Director Compensation Deferral Under the DEIP
+Director Compensation Deferral under the DEIP

-Non-employee directors may defer the receipt of some or all cash compensation through credits to a share account established under the terms of the DEIP.
+Under the DEIP, non-employee directors may defer the receipt of some or all of their cash compensation through credits to a share account established under the terms of the DEIP.
 Non-employee directors may also defer the receipt of shares that would otherwise be issued under an equity compensation award through credits to his or her share account.
 Unless otherwise specified by the director at the time of the deferral election, distribution from the share account will be made within 60 days following the date on which the non-employee director terminates his or her position as a director of the Company.
-Some of our directors also have deferrals in place with respect to compensation that was earned prior to the Merger and these amounts have different distribution terms.
+Some of our directors also have deferrals in place with respect to compensation that was earned prior to the 2010 merger and these amounts have different distribution terms.